Guswib/Potentiostat_Shield/README.md

 * [Wikipedia Galvanostat](https://en.wikipedia.org/wiki/Galvanostat)

 ## The Potentiostat Shield
-In software uses the following signals from the arduino in order to make a functionion potentiostat:
+In the software, the following signals from the arduino is used by the potentiostat shield in order to make a function potentiostat:

 * D5 - Cell Switch
 * D6,D7 - Current Range